sherbondy/convox.github.io/_getting_started/scaling-processes.md

 The container service keeps the last configuration running until the new configuration successfully starts.

-To increase your Convox Rack capacity, see the `convox system scale` command or contact support@convox.com
+To increase your Convox Rack capacity, see the `convox rack scale` command or contact support@convox.com